hEnayet97/VBA_challenge/README.md

-This folder contains the VBA script and the screenshots
+This folder contains the stock market analysis assignment with the VBA script and the screenshots.
+The code for the analysis was created using learning resources from class and with the help of tutoring session.